zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-simplecrud.md

 # Dapper.SimpleCRUD Library

 ## Overview

-Dapper.SimpleCRUD is a small library package which adds basic CRUD operations to Dapper.
-Dapper.SimpleCRUD uses smart defaults without using attributes is your classes, but it can also be overridden as needed.
+**Dapper.SimpleCRUD** is a small library package that adds basic CRUD operations to Dapper. **Dapper.SimpleCRUD** uses smart defaults without using attributes in your classes, but it can also be overridden as needed.

-- The id column is used as a primary key by default, but you can override it with an attribute.
+- The `Id` column is used as a primary key by default, but you can override it with an attribute.
-- By default, queries expect that table name is matching the class name, but you can override it with an attribute.
+- By default, queries expect that the table name is matching the class name, but you can override it with an attribute.
-- Similarly, queries expect that column name is matching the property name, but you can also override it with an attribute.
+- Similarly, queries expect that the column name is matching the property name, but you can also override it with an attribute.

+**Dapper.SimpleCRUD** is incredibly easy to use.
+You can perform all CRUD operations in a matter of minutes.
+The library takes advantage of dynamic programming to make it simple to work with your data.

 ## NuGet Installation

-Dapper Extensions is only available through NuGet: <a href="https://www.nuget.org/packages/Dapper.SimpleCRUD/" target="_blank">https://www.nuget.org/packages/Dapper.SimpleCRUD/</a>
+**Dapper.SimpleCRUD** is only available through NuGet: <a href="https://www.nuget.org/packages/Dapper.SimpleCRUD/" target="_blank">https://www.nuget.org/packages/Dapper.SimpleCRUD/</a>

 You can easily install this library by running the following command: